 2. Buy items from the bulk bins

 You can buy so many grocery items in bulk nowadays, without visiting Whole Foods (aka Whole Paycheck).
 If you have a Sprouts available, that is my favorite bulk purchase store.
-However, even my local grocery store has limited items in bulk.
+Even my local grocery store has limited items in bulk.

-Mason jars make beautiful and functional storage containers for your kitchen pantry and will help you get organized in a flash.
-You will want to buy or reuse jars of different sizes.
-We really like having around at least four half-gallon-sized mason jars.
-The gallon-sized mason jars are great for containing any bulk dry goods we purchase at Costco, like walnuts and almonds.
+The half-gallon-sized mason jars are great for containing any bulk dry goods we purchase at Costco, like walnuts and almonds.
 The trick is to make sure you have a kitchen pantry space tall enough for them!

-The quart-sized jars are what you will use for most items to organize your pantry.
+The quart-sized jars are what you can use for most items to organize your pantry.
 For example, quart-sized mason jars will hold approximately two pounds of dry beans.